Yahya Khan: Early life and education

-According to Indian journalist Dewan Barindranath's book Private Life of Yahya Khan (published in 1974), Yahya's father, Saadat Ali Khan, worked in the Indian Imperial Police, in the Punjab province.
-He joined as a head constable and retired as a deputy superintendent.
+Yahya's father, Saadat Ali Khan (b.
+28 Nov 1883), was originally from Peshawar.
+Saadat Ali Khan worked in the Indian Imperial Police, in the Punjab Province.
+He joined as a head constable and retired as a deputy superintendent in 1938.
 He was posted in Chakwal when Yahya Khan was born.
 Saadat was rewarded with the title of Khan Sahib for having disposed of the bodies of many independence activists, including Bhagat Singh, as they were executed in secrecy and the colonial authorities wanted to dispose of the corpses without attracting much attention, operations Saadat Ali Khan carried out "efficiently and faithfully."

-Yahya's father was originally from Peshawar.
 Their family house, built in 1890, is located in the Muhallah Shaikh Ul Islam street of Ganj area in Peshawar's Walled City, once serving as the main administrative area.
 Yahya studied in the prestigious Colonel Brown Cambridge School in Dehradun and later enrolled at the University of the Punjab in Lahore, from where he graduated with a B.A. degree, finishing first in his class.

-Military service (1939-1969)
+Military career (1939–1969)

-Career before creation of Pakistan
+British Indian Army (1939–1947)

 Yahya Khan was commissioned into the British Indian Army from the Indian Military Academy, Dehradun on 15 July 1939, his date of commission was later antedated to 28 August 1938.
 An infantry officer from the 4th/10th Baluch Regiment (4th Battalion of 10th Baluch Regiment, later amalgamated with the modern and current form of Baloch Regiment, 'Baloch' was spelled as 'Baluch' in Yahya's time), Yahya saw action during World War II in North Africa where he was captured by the Axis Forces in June 1942 and interned in a prisoner of war camp in Italy from where he escaped in the third attempt.

 Yahya Khan served in World War II as a lieutenant and later captain in the 4th Infantry Division (India).
 He served in Iraq, Italy and North Africa.